 - Now add the semolina.
 Cook on medium heat, stirring quickly and continuously.
 Cook until the semolina is deep golden brown in colour (This should take about 5-7 minutes).

-- Now add the water, sugar and cardamom and begin to mix quickly with a whisk.
+- Now add the water, sugar and cardamom and begin to mix quickly with a whisk on a high heat.

-- Continue to whisk for 3-4 minutes or until you see the mixture thicken until begins to come away from the sides of the pan and a pudding type consistency forms.
+- Continue to whisk for 4-5 minutes.
+You should see the mixture begin to thicken.
+Cook until it begins to come away from the sides of the pan and a pudding type consistency forms.

 - Turn off heat and remove from heat.